AFL pre-season draft

-The AFL pre-season draft is the drafting of uncontracted players to teams in the Australian Football League.
-The draft is conducted after the national AFL draft and before the start of the next AFL season.
-It is conducted at the same time as the AFL rookie draft.
-The pre-season draft is a place for any uncontracted players to nominate that missed the AFL draft or who were delisted after the main draft.
-It was first held in 1989 and has been diminishing greatly in its importance; the last five years have only averaged 8 selections per year, compared to over 50 in each of the first five years.
+The AFL pre-season draft is the drafting of uncontracted players to teams in the Australian Football League (AFL).
+The draft is conducted after the national draft and before the start of the next AFL season.
+It is conducted at the same time as the rookie draft.
+The pre-season draft is a place for any uncontracted players to nominate that missed the national draft or who were delisted after it was held.

+The pre-season draft was first held in 1989, and more than 50 selections were made in each of its first five years.
+However, its importance has gradually diminished over the time, and pre-season drafts are now routinely cancelled due to every club opting against making a selection.
 It was considered that the pre-season draft only existed to protect the league from writs for restraint-of-trade, but due to the introduction of free agency in 2012, there have been calls to scrap the pre-season draft and extend the free agency period.

 Eligibility

-Clubs receive selections in the draft based on where they finished on the AFL ladder during the year, for example, Melbourne finished last in the 2008 AFL season, therefore receiving the first pick in each of the three drafts (national, pre-season and rookie).
+Clubs receive selections in the draft based on where they finished on the AFL ladder during the year, generally in reverse order.
 Teams have the choice of whether to participate in the pre-season draft; many clubs fill their playing roster at the national draft, and hence do not participate in the pre-season draft.
 Also, unlike the national draft, picks in the pre-season drafts cannot be traded between clubs.